PicsumProjects/PNP/SPEC.md

 This is the spec for PNP (Picsum Networking Protocol.)

+If any request is incorrect, send a 400 error code.

 ## Creating a connection

 The way to do this is to generate a random key (of 12 bytes encoded in hex), and send it this way over HTTP(S), as a GET request: